 An employee required to work overtime adjoining their regularly scheduled shift shall be entitled to eight (8) clear hours between the end of the overtime work and the start of their next regular shift.
 If eight (8) clear hours are not provided, a premium calculated at overtime rates shall apply to hours worked on the next regular shift.

 ARTICLE 16 - PAID HOLIDAYS

 16.1 Paid Holidays

 (a) The following have been designated as paid holidays:

-New Year's Day Labour Day
+New Year's Day

-Good Friday Thanksgiving Day
+Family Day

-Easter Monday Remembrance Day
+Good Friday

-Queen's Birthday Christmas Day
+Easter Monday

-Canada Day Boxing Day
+Victoria Day

-British Columbia Day
+Canada Day